-Practicum in Science, Technology, Engineering, and Mathematics (PRCSTEM1)
+Practicum in Science, Technology, Engineering, and Mathematics\ (PRCSTEM1)

 This course is recommended for students in grade 12.
 The practicum course is a paid or unpaid capstone experience for students participating in a coherent sequence of career and technical education courses in the science, technology, engineering, and mathematics career cluster.
-This course is only offered at ATEMS for 2020-2021.
-It will be offered at The LIFT for all high schools beginning in 2021-2022.
+This course is offered at The LIFT for all high schools.